alejanicki/alejanicki/README.md

 ### Hi there !
 My name is Alessandro 😁

 - 🖥️ I'm looking for an opportunity in Backend programming development
-- 📚 I’m currently learning java
+- 📚 I’m currently studying to be a fullstack developer
 - 🌐 Languages: Portuguese (Native) and English (Advanced)
 - 🤓 Geek Lover